-- online, either by the individual judge doing the modules in the comfort of their home (N.B. this option not available to G and F seminars); or - o via an online meeting platform session with a JE; or - o at the practical seminar - technical theory related to the basic training scale principles for the level of the seminar - the technical theory content, which must be interactive, can also be delivered online for all levels: and - o can be undertaken at a separate time - o be of at least 2-3 hours duration - rules and protocol, including eventing - discussion of paces - explaining the collective mark(s) - explaining the collective marks - practical judging training, which usually involves individual movements and may also involve wholes tests with suitable horses - practical judging practice, which usually involves individual movements and may also involve whole tests with suitable horses - any updates relevant to the level of seminar - any updates relevant to the level of seminar - f) online delivery of seminars for D level and above, for one seminar during a reaccreditation period is offered as a delivery option when special circumstances dictate that a face-to-face session is not possible.
-This will be in consultation with the EADJC EADOC - g) videos-DVD's may be used only as an additional aspect of teaching or for assessment
+- online, either by the individual judge doing the modules in the comfort of their home (N.B. this option not available to G and F seminars); or - o via an online meeting platform session with a JE; or - o at the practical seminar - technical theory related to the basic training scale principles for the level of the seminar - the technical theory content, which must be interactive, can also be delivered online for all levels; and - o can be undertaken at a separate time - o be of at least 2-3 hours duration - explaining the collective mark(s) - practical judging training, which usually involves individual movements and may also involve whole tests with suitable horses - any updates relevant to the level of seminar - f) online delivery of seminars for D level and above, for one seminar during a reaccreditation period is offered as a delivery option when special circumstances dictate that a face-to-face session is not possible.
+This will be in consultation with the EADOC - g) DVD's may be used as an additional aspect of teaching or for assessment